-After Tuesday’s election, it’s likely that 87 percent of Republicans in the House will be white men, compared to just 37 percent for Democrats, said David Wasserman, who analyzes races for the Cook Political Report.
+After Tuesday’s election, it’s likely that 87 percent of Republicans in the House will be white men, compared with just 37 percent for Democrats, said David Wasserman, who analyzes races for the Cook Political Report.

 Marc Hetherington, a professor of political science at the University of North Carolina at Chapel Hill, said the trend began long before this year’s election.
 “There’s a relatively easy explanation — the Republican Party over the past 20 years has become the party of white men,” he said.
 At the same time, “Democrats have come to be seen as the party of minorities.”

 Political scientists have been debating whether Congress’ low approval rating — now 21 percent — has something to do with lawmakers not seeming to reflect the country they represent, said Matt Barreto, a professor at UCLA who is also a pollster working to mobilize Latino voters this cycle.
 Overall, while the House is closer to reflecting the makeup of the country, which is still majority white, the representation is lopsided between the parties.